JCSDA/crtm/README.md

 **Additional options for `configure`**

 `configure` sets an install path environment variable, among other things.
-This, by default, will set the `lib/` and `include/` directory paths in the `libsrc/crtm_v2.4.0-alpha/` (or whatever string in in `src/CRTM_Version.inc`).
+This, by default, will set the `lib/` and `include/` directory paths in the `/usr/local/crtm_v2.4.0-alpha/` (or whatever string in in `src/CRTM_Version.inc`).

-You can set a different install directory as follows:
-  `$ ./configure --prefix=<install directory>`

 The `--prefix` switch sets the installation directory, make sure you have write access to that directory.

+You can override this by setting a different install directory as follows:
+  `./configure --prefix=<install directory>`
+For example, `./configure --prefix=${PWD}` will create the library in the directory in which you're currently in (e.g., CRTM_dev/src/Build/crtm_v2.4.0-alpha/).

 By default, the CRTM is built for big-endian I/O. The --disable-big-endian switch builds the library and test programs for little-endian I/O: